ogc1231/comprehensible-spanish-frontend/TESTING.md

 ### CSS Validation
 I have used the recommended [CSS Jigsaw Validator](https://jigsaw.w3.org/css-validator) to validate all of my CSS files.

-The css was copied from name.module.css and pasted directly into the validator and shows no errors.
+The css was copied from `name`.module.css and pasted directly into the validator and shows no errors.
 However when the live site link was used the validator showed parse errors caused by Boostrap and Fontawesome.

 | File | Screenshot | Notes |
 | --- | --- | --- |